richamuktibodh/Laugh-o-Meter/README.md

 The dataset used for this project is the Jester dataset.
 It is a collection of 100 jokes and 70,000 user ratings.
 The dataset can be found [here](http://eigentaste.berkeley.edu/dataset/).

-Our approach and thinking process to tackle this problem is explained in the [report](Report.pdf).
+Our approach and thought process to tackle this problem is explained in the [report](Report.pdf).